shamlian/root-robot-sdk/README.md

 3) Install crc8 (sudo pip3 install crc8) to do message CRC checks
 4) If you're on a Raspberry Pi 3 or Zero W, follow the directions here so that the pi user has access to BLE: https://www.raspberrypi.org/forums/viewtopic.php?t=108581
 5) Clone this repo into your Gatt-Python folder: "git clone https://github.com/shamlian/PyRoot.git"
-6) Run the example by typing "python3 drive-root.py" and then, after it finds your Root, typing in command letters followed by the enter key
+6) Run the example by typing "python3 drive-root.py" and then, after it finds your Root, typing in command letters followed by the enter key when prompted.

-"l" = Left
-"r" = Right
-"f" = Forward
-"b" = Back
-"s" = Stop
-"t" = Turn (input angle)
-"u" = Pen Up
-"d" = Pen Down
-"z" = Display sensor data
-"q" = Quit

 The full Root API is here, if you want to add to this: https://github.com/RootRobotics/root-robot-ble-protocol

-Thanks to https://github.com/zlite for the original library, and to https://github.com/mogenson for his original work!
+Thanks to https://github.com/zlite for providing a jumping-off point, and to https://github.com/mogenson for his original work!